intuition-dev/intuDocs/meta-slides/10_pillars.md

 those that are less technical to partake in web app development, which is becoming more white collar as computing power is increasing.

-## Pillar 1: Digital transformation change management, and Software Apocalypse of Cloud v1.0
+## Pillar 1: Digital transformation, change management, and apocalypse of Cloud v1.0
-### 1a: Change Management - Low code, markdown, web centric, not desktop centric
-### 1b: REST as a Service
+DF

 We moved from data centers to Cloud v1, but then used the familiar and